-Practice profile surveys conducted by the AAFP show that family physicians less than seven years out of residency earn (on average) more than $145,000.
-In some areas (especially rural settings), those who practice maternity care can expect to earn an average of $5,000-10,000 more in net income.
-Income also depends on whether the physican works in a solo, two-person, or multispecialty practice.
+Income is also impacted by whether a physican works in a solo, two-person, or multispecialty practice.
 Depending upon the region of the country in which one chooses to practice, certain office visits and procedures are also rewarded more highly.
-Table 4 of the profile surveys has more information about income.